rgscherf/csc-412-group5/Bias and Decision Support Systems/Design and Methods of Debiasing for DSS.md

 ## Cognitive Biases and decision support systems development: a design science approach
 ### Arnott, D.
 https://doi.org/10.1111/j.1365-2575.2006.00208.x
-- Paper reports a design science project  attempting to provide guidance for people developing DSS grounded i behavioral decision theory (theory of cognitive bias)
+- Paper reports a design science project attempting to provide guidance for people developing DSS grounded in behavioral decision theory (theory of cognitive bias)
 - Claims there as 37 types of bias
-- Very long article, but contains lots of good research on how we could implement a DSS that
 - One stage of their project is the "construction of the design artefact: an evolutionary DSS development methodology that uses cognitive bias theory as a focusing construct, especially in its analysis cycles"

 ## Cognitive Bias, Decision Styles, and Risk Attitudes in decision making and DSS
 ### Phillips-Wren, G., Power, D. J., & Mora, M.